yochaigal/cairn/resources/hexcrawls-in-cairn.md

 ## Through the Swampland

 The party follows an overgrown trail into the marshlands of **Black Fen**.
 Swarms of insects choke the air, footing is uncertain, and visibility is poor.
-The weather in the morning is Fair, but that will soon change.

-- The highest Difficulty is **Perilous**, so the hex takes **3 Watches** to cross.
+The weather in the morning appears Fair but for heavy clouds above.
+The party's route is a trail (**Tough**) through thick swamplands (**Perilous**).
+The highest Difficulty is **Perilous**, so the hex should take **3 Watches** of Travel to cross.
+- **Wilderness Action 1**: Travel.
-- Their first Wilderness Event is an Environment result, as the weather becomes **Unpleasant**.
+- **Wilderness Event**: Environment.
+The weather becomes **Unpleasant**.
 The party chooses to add **Fatigue** rather than another watch to the journey.
+- **Wilderness Action 2**: Travel.
-- The second Wilderness Event is a Discovery.
+- **Wilderness Event**: Discovery.
 The PCs find an ancient corpse tangled in a reed bed.
 The body wears rusted armor, but the gold rings on one hand remain untouched.
-- During the final watch the party makes camp and consumes a Ration.
-That night’s Wilderness Event is a Sign.
+- **Wilderness Action 2**: Make Camp.
+During the final watch the party makes camp under a large weeping willow and consumes a Ration.
+- **Wilderness Event 3:**  Sign.
 Strange lights appear on the horizon, drifting slowly through the swamp.
 Fortunately they remain behind the party, back the way they came.
-- The following morning the weather is Fair again, and the party makes their way out of the swamp and into the adjacent farmlands.
-Their final Wilderness Event is a Loss, as the swamp’s thick air corrodes the Kettlewright’s tongs and a pair of pitons the Greenwise brought along.
+- **Wilderness Action 4**: Travel.The following morning the weather is Fair again, and the party makes their way out of the swamp and into the adjacent farmlands.
+- **Wilderness Event 4**:  Loss.
+The swamp’s thick air corrodes the Kettlewright’s tongs and a pair of pitons the Greenwise brought along.

+## Along the Old Seige Road

+The party leaves the trading post at **Glynmere** shortly after lunch, following the ancient seige road toward **Fort Ember**.
+Several sections of the stone road have collapsed into the surrounding countryside, but the route remains the safest path to their destination, at least during the day.

+The wintry weather is chilly and overcast, but still Fair.
+The party's route follows a road (**Easy**) through the plains (**Easy**).
+The highest Difficulty is **Easy**, so the hex should take only **1 Watch** to cross.
+- **Wilderness Action 1**: Travel.
+- **Wilderness Event**: Encounter.
+The party stops for an early dinner beneath the ruins of a great machine of war.
+A short while later a small caravan of traders rounds the bend.
+Although wary at first, the merchants soon press their wares upon their newfound friends before moving off.
+- The party arrive at **Fort Ember** just as the sun is setting.